yt-project/unyt/docs/usage.rst

-You can also use two helper functions provided by :mod:`unyt`, :func:`unyt.unit_systems.add_constants` and :func:`unyt.unit_systems.add_symbols`, to populate a namespace with a set of predefined unit symbols or physical consants.
+You can also use two helper functions provided by :mod:`unyt`, :func:`unyt.unit_systems.add_constants` and :func:`unyt.unit_systems.add_symbols`, to populate a namespace with a set of predefined unit symbols or physical constants.
 This namespace could correspond to the names importable from a module or the names of attributes of an object, or any other generic dictionary.